tlexy/rclientpp/README.md

 What is rclientpp?
 --------------

-rclientpp is C++ client for redis.
-It didn't rely on any other c or c++ redis client.
+rclientpp is a C++ client for redis.
+It doesn't rely on any other c or c++ redis client.

 Specifications

 * Easy to use.
 * C++ 11 require only.
 * Use select() to support connect/read/write timeout interface.
 Both windows and linux
-* Unix system maybe unsupported, because of the author never been use the any of unix system.
 * RESP 2 and RESP 3.
 * Attribute type is not supported now.